kami-blue/website/index.md

 This is an open source project written primarily by 086, l1ving and iBuyMountainDew.
 It has many useful combat and general utilities to assist the player.

-### 2021/04/21 This project is now archived indefinitely.

-All pull requests, issues or any other activity on the repositories of all KAMI Blue organizations will be ignored completely.

-Finally this project is in the bin 🗑️

 ## Images

 <details>